monacoremo/postgrest-sessions-example/app.sql.md

 > but it seems more practicable to keep the permission grants
 > close to the definition of each object.

-### Todos
+### To-dos

-In this example application we will manage todo items, as they are simple and still well suited to demonstrate the security mechanisms and PostgREST features.
+In this example application we will manage to-do items, as they are simple and still well suited to demonstrate the security mechanisms and PostgREST features.
 Let's say that, in order to show the permissions and Row Level Security mechanisms, we want to make the items visible to their owner and, if